flexbox/flexbox/README.md

 ## Few things I'm working on

 - [weshipit.today](https://github.com/flexbox/weshipit.today/) - our open sourced company website.
+- [Expo Migration](https://weshipit.today/react-native-migration) - we help companies migrate to Expo with confidence.
 - [React Native Bootcamp](https://github.com/flexbox/react-native-bootcamp) - a 1 week bootcamp for learning React Native.
 - [Talks](https://davidl.fr/talks) - All my speaking engagements.

 ## How I can help with your React Native app

-- Zero to App Store - I build your iOS and Android apps and launch them in the app stores.
+- **Zero to App Store** - I build your iOS and Android apps and launch them in the app stores.
-- Private custom workshop - A custom workshop tailored to your team's unique needs and skill level.
+- **Private custom workshop** - A custom workshop tailored to your team's unique needs and skill level.
-- Monthly advisory retainer - Unlimited access to me via slack, email, and/or video call.
+- **Monthly advisory retainer** - Unlimited access to me via slack, email, and/or video call.
-- 1:1 advisory meeting - A one-hour video call to pick my brain.
+- **1:1 advisory meeting** - A one-hour video call to pick my brain.

 💌 I would love to work together!
 [Book a call](https://cal.com/davidl/weshipit-onboarding) to get in touch.